Perfectly Imperfect

 And if we weren’t beating ourselves up enough, the world also tells us that we have outlived our usefulness.
 We are sucking valuable air and resources that would better serve the younger and more “productive.”
 We should simply lie down and die already.

-But for others, grace has led us through much self-reflection, releasing a false self we so easily embraced, finally leading us to the necessary letting go.
+But for others like me, grace has led us through much self-reflection, releasing a false self we so easily embraced, finally leading us to the necessary letting go.
 We have stopped fighting against it.
-With new found courage, we have sought out forgiveness from those we have hurt and offer forgiveness to our offenders.
+With newfound courage, we have sought out forgiveness from those we have hurt and offer forgiveness to our offenders.

 We have no one to impress and no status to protect.
 Our once false reliance on all that is worldly has been exposed.
 It pales in comparison to the treasure of relationships, beginning with God.
 As long as we are still breathing (you are still breathing, aren’t you?), we can leave a legacy of love in the hearts of those we share this journey with.